YiliangTracyZhang/GENJI/README.md

 --out [file location for the results]
 ```

-As a toy example, at current directory, you can run the following command
+As a toy example, at current directory, you can run the following command:

 ```
 python3 genji.py ./example/input/BMI.phen ./example/input/nfbc_genotype_chr22 ./example/input/T2D.txt\